Arianna 1 (Anastrozole)

 Drug Interactions

-- health food products that contain natural estrogens used for post-menopausal symptoms
+- natural estrogens used for post-menopausal symptoms

 Alcohol & Driving